The Universe as a Process of Unique Events: Energetic causal sets: A model of unique events

-The variation of the action by the lagrange multipliers gives the constraints.
-But we have new equations satisfied by the lagrange multipliers coming from the variation of the action by the momenta. \f \frac{\delta S^0}{\delta p_{a K}^I }= z^a_I + x^{a K}_I + {\cal N} p^{a I}_K =0 \ff \f \frac{\delta S^0}{\delta q_{a I }^K } = -z^a_K + x^{aK}_I - \tilde{\cal N} q^{a K}_I =0 \ff Adding these two equations and using $ {\cal R}_I^K =0 $ we find \f z^a_I - z^a_K = p^{a I}_K (\tilde{\cal N}_I^K - {\cal N}_I^K ) \ff This has a simple physical interpretation.
+Adding these two equations and using $ {\cal R}_I^K =0 $ we find \f z^a_I - z^a_K = p^{a I}_K (\tilde{\cal N}_I^K - {\cal N}_I^K ) \ff This has a simple physical interpretation.
 The lagrange multiplier $z^a_I$ can now be interpreted as the space-time coordinate of the event $I$. $ z^a_I - z^a_K $ is then a space-time interval between event $K$ and event $I$.
 It is a light-like interval proportional to the momentum $p^{a I}_K$ connecting $K$ to $I$.
 The constant of proportionality involves the lagrange multipliers $\tilde{\cal N} - {\cal N} $ which is consistent with the fact that the affine parameter along a null ray is arbitrary.

+We can also take the difference between (\ref{z+x}) and (\ref{-z-x}) to find equations that determine the lagrange multipliers $x^{a K}_I$, \f x^{a K}_I= \frac{1}{2} ( z^a_I + z^a_K + p^{a I}_K (\tilde{\cal N}_I^K + {\cal N}_I^K ) ). \ff These may be given a physical interpretation, identifying the causal process with an event displaced from the average of the embedding coordinates of the two events it connects \footnote{This is somewhat reminiscent of the equations of relative locality\cite{rl}.}, but this plays no role in what follows.

 We may note that equations (\ref{emergence}) will not always have simultaneous solutions.
-There are one equation to be solved for every causal link, but only one $z_I^a$ for each event.
+There is one equation to be solved for every causal link, but only one $z_I^a$ for each event.
 In the cases where the equations can always be solved it means that there are a consistent choice of embeddings $z_I^a$ of the events in a flat space-time such that the causal links are represented by null intervals proportional to the energy-momentum they carry.
 In these cases, we can say that {\it space-time has emerged,} as there was no space-time and no locating the events in space-time in the original description.
 It is interesting to note that the emergent space-time inherits the metric $\eta^{ab}$ from momentum space.

 The lagrange multipliers $z^a_I$ start off as just arbitrary variables with no physical meaning other than reinforcing the constraint.
 By virtue of the variational principle which says the action is an extremum under all variations, the $z^a_I$ become coordinates embedding the events in Minkowski spacetime-where the metric of space-time comes from energy-momentum space.